 My bag of fabric scraps is absolutely overflowing!
-There is so much that you can make with the remnants of other crafty makes, such as the Padded Fabric Christmas Trees I made in last weeks post, or the fabric left over from clothes I’ve made for Elizabeth through the year.
-So in the spirit of Lagom (sustainability and recycling) I decided that I was going to make a Festive Rag Wreath and use some of my scraps.
+There is so much that you can make with the remnants of other crafty makes, such as Padded Fabric Christmas Trees, or the fabric left over from clothes I’ve made through the year.
+So in the spirit of Lagom (sustainability and recycling) I decided that I was going to make a Festive DIY Rag Wreath and use some of my scraps.

-Unlike the rag rug that I made last month, this rag wreath can be made using woven fabric.
+Unlike the rag rug that I have made before, this rag wreath DIY can be made using woven fabric.
 I made the rag rug out of just knit jersey fabrics as it won’t fray in use, but because the wreath is a decorative item this should not be such an issue.

-- A Wreath Ring as a base – I used this double ring, but you can use an old wire coat hanger bent to a circle with the hook cut off.
+- A Wire wreath form as a base – I used this double ring wreath frame, but you can use an old wire coat hanger bent to a circle with the hook cut off.

 - Some fabric remnant strips.
-I cut mine to be about 4cm by 20cm (1.5inch by 8 inches) I ended up needing about 140 pieces in total.
+I cut mine to be about 4cm by 20cm (1.5 inch strips by 8 inches) I ended up needing about 140 pieces in total.
 You could also use fat quarters cut up into fabric strips or even wide ribbon.
 A fat quarter will give you a yield of around 25 strips.

 - Pinking shears or sharp scissors to cut the strips.

-I started by systematically going around the outer ring of the rag wreath wire frame and just knotting each strip once.
+I started by systematically going around the outer ring of the rag wreath wire frame and just knotting each piece of fabric once.
 Pushing the knots together I worked around the whole of the outer layer.
 It took a little time, but it wasn’t long before the outer ring was full.